IT4063C-Fall23/hello-github-kellej6/README.md

 - I did not need any assistance from resources.
 I used my prior experience.

 **I received help from the following people:** (repeat as needed)
-- I did not receive help for this assignment.
+- I did not receive help on this assignment.
 Instead, I used my prior experience.